View the full list of fields, first using long-form arguments:

 Note that this new "CentOS6" distro for release 6 uses the same repos value of "CentOS_base" that is used for the "CentOS" distro for release 7.
 This works because a distro's release value becomes the repo's urls "$releasever" field, and the CentOS repositories for 6 and 7 have the same subdirectory hierarchies.

-View both distros, and also see that the default remains the CentOS 7 distro:
+View both distros and notice that the default remains the CentOS 7 distro:

 [admin@virthead]$ scyld-clusterctl distros ls -l